JohnCarlosReed/Documentation/development_ideas.md

 Other
 -----
-- read the java book
+- read the Javascript book